p-ja/acme-fitness-store/lab-guide/Lab-1-Deploy-and-build-Application.md

    > **Note:** Please be aware that the below commands can run for up to two minutes.
 Hold off until the commands has completed.

-1. Run the following command to create routing rules for the frontend application:
+1. Run the following command to create routing rule for the frontend application:

    ```shell
       az spring gateway route-config create \